The best free PDF readers make it simple and easy to edit, annotate PDF files and block security threats.

 What really sets this free PDF reader apart is that it can handle opening multiple large files at once.
 That means you can read through and annotate thick documents in this program without worrying that it will crash on you.
 The layout arranges individual documents in a tab view, so it feels a lot like the experience you’d get looking through PDFs in your web browser.

-Acrobat Reader DC includes just about all the annotation tools you could want from a free PDF software.
+Acrobat Reader DC includes just about all the annotation tools you could want, making this hands down the best free PDF reader.
 It allows you to highlight text, add comments, and fill and sign forms.
 There’s even a text-to-speech mode that will read documents out loud for you.

 The software can be a little intimidating at first, but it’s relatively straightforward to navigate.
 That’s thanks to the fact that it uses the same ribbon-style menu as Microsoft Office.
 Tools for editing, signing, highlighting, and commenting are fairly easy to access.
 You can also merge or split PDFs by downloading free add-ons for the software.